thirdu9/backdoor/readme.md

 <html>
 <ol>
 <li>Persistence function is yet to be implemented.</li>
+<li>Keylogger</li>
 <li>Command Control function to create a botnet is yet to be implemented.</li>
 </ol>
 </html>

-I am not accountable for any misuse of the project
+I am not accountable for any misuse of the project.